UPDATED: SEPTEMBER 23, 2022 | 2 MIN READ

 Battery-powered alarms work individually, while a hard-wired system (must be built into the home) will sound the alarm throughout your entire property.
-Ideally, if you’re gunning for a discount, you’d have a few different alarms that employ a range of these technologies.
+Ideally, if you’re gunning for a discount, you’d have a few different alarms that employ these technologies.

 13. Install a sprinkler system.

 This might seem like overkill, but it’s just another way to show insurance companies that your house is a very low risk for fire damage.
 It might be costly to install such a system upfront, but it’s worth at least doing the math on it.
-If you install sprinklers, it could significantly affect your premiums and be a net gain a few years down the road.
+Installing sprinklers could significantly affect your premiums and be a net gain a few years later.